3 Ways to Get Your Start-up off the Ground

 Every start-up needs an infusion of cash, but you need to be careful about how you spend your capital.
 Many start-ups fail as a result of lack of cash, not because they didn’t have enough capital in the beginning, but because they spent money on things that could have waited until the business is strong enough to handle those type of expenses.

 For example, rather than spending unavailable capital on personal computers for your workers, encourage them to work with their PC for some time.
+You can still track their work by using screen monitoring software.
 This money can then be channelled into research and development that will bring out products and services that can buy dozens of computers in the future.

 Get the right resources